gagandeep2310/PLGSetup/README.md

 # PLGSetup

-This repo can be used to setup PLG stack on any machine.
-Follow the below steps
+## Setting Dependencues

-- Create a conda virtual environment
+- If you want to install dependencies inside a virtual environment

   `$ conda create --name <env> --file spec-file.txt`